th01234/quant/README.md

 # quant ideas

-Quant is a comprehensive Python toolkit designed for quantitative analysis and strategy development on Bitcoin price data.
+Stratefy_final is a comprehensive Python toolkit designed for quantitative analysis and strategy development on Bitcoin price data.

 ## Workflow Overview